Symbitic/SqlTest/README.md

 A library, command-line runner, and graphical interface for creating and executing data-driven SQL tests.

+*JSON example below is obsolete.
+See [./tests/fixtures/superheroes.json](./tests/fixtures/superheroes.json) for a more up-to-date example.*

 ![JSON Syntax](./doc/json.png) ![SQL Tester](./doc/sqltester.png)

 **This is still a WIP, and not ready for production workflows.**